libjxl/libjxl-tiny/README.md

-The `--shallow-submodules` and `--depth 1 --recommend-shallow` options create shallow clones which only downloads the commits requested, and is all that is needed to build `libjxl`.
+The `--shallow-submodules` and `--depth 1 --recommend-shallow` options create shallow clones which only downloads the commits requested, and is all that is needed to build `libjxl-tiny`.
 Should full clones be necessary, you could always run:

 ```bash
 git submodule foreach git fetch --unshallow